Cerebras/vscode-cerebras-chat/SUPPORT.md

 ### What models are supported?

-In agent mode, Qwen 3 480B Coder is supported.
+In agent mode, Z.ai GLM 4.6 is supported.

 In chat mode, the extension supports:

 Production models:
-- Llama 4 Scout
 - Llama 3.1 8B
 - Llama 3.3 70B
 - OpenAI GPT OSS
 - Qwen 3 32B

 Preview models:
-- Qwen 3 480B Coder
 - Qwen 3 235B Instruct
-- Qwen 3 235B Thinking
+- Z.ai GLM 4.6

 For detailed information about each model's capabilities and token speeds, please refer to the README.md file.